Wiedii-Projects/cotranscat-backend/README.md

 + It is required to assign values to the node JS server keys, the`SERVER_PORT` key that by **default** will take the **port 8082** and the `SERVER_HOST` key that by **default** will take the **value 'localhost'**.

-+ It requires the assignment of values for the mongo DB connection keys.
++ It requires the assignment of values for the mysql DB connection keys.
+    - `DB_NAME_SERVER`
     - `DB_HOST`
     - `DB_PORT`
     - `DB_DATABASE`